greenteausa/DATA-690-WANG/Individual_Project/Project Proposal.md

 I want to check
 #1 whether the ICULOS (ICU length-of-stay hours since ICU admit) has relationship with the patient's age, since the older people could have low immunity, or there is some other tendance acccording to age.
 #2 whether man has more chance to get sepsis than women.
-#3 whether the BUN(Blood urea nitrogen), Cretinine, WBC, Hgb(Hemoglobin), Bilirubin_total, glucose and platelets show some diffrence between the people with and withou sepsis.
+#3 whether the BUN(Blood urea nitrogen), Cretinine, WBC, Hgb(Hemoglobin), Bilirubin_total, glucose and platelets show some diffrence between the people with and without sepsis.

 ### 4. Where do you get the data to help answer your questions?